Tuchel takes responsibility for Ziyech's lack of game time at Chelsea | Goal.com

 Chelsea will take on Southampton in their next Premier League game on Saturday and Ziyech will hope to play a part in the encounter.

-The Stamford Bridge outfit are on a seven-game unbeaten run, having last tasted defeat on January 19 against Leicester City.
+The Stamford Bridge outfit is on a seven-game unbeaten run, having last tasted defeat on January 19 against Leicester City.

 The run of impressive form ensured their current fourth spot on the Premier League table after gathering 42 points from 24 games.